GoogleCloudPlatform/iap-desktop/README.md

 All existing RDCMan features are still available and you can choose whether to connect via Cloud IAP or directly on a server-by-server basis.

-Additional features exposed in the context menu:
-* _Generate Windows logon credentials_
-  lets you create a user and [generates a password for a Windows VM instance](https://cloud.google.com/compute/docs/instances/windows/creating-passwords-for-windows-instances) and saves the credentials in RDCMan.
-If a Windows account does not exist on the instance yet, the command will create a new local Administrator account, otherwise it will reset the password of the existing account.
-  This feature requires the _Compute Engine Admin_ role in GCP.
-* _Show serial port output_ tails the [serial port output](https://cloud.google.com/compute/docs/instances/viewing-serial-port-output)
-  of an instance.
-This feature allows you to observe the boot process or analyze startup issues.
-* _Open in Cloud Console_ takes you to the instance details in the Cloud Console.
-* _Show Stackdriver logs_ takes you to the logs of the VM instance.

 ## Troubleshooting